igorsgm/laravel-git-hooks/README.md

 ### 🔧 Auto-fix Capabilities

-By default the pre-commit hooks will stop at first failure and will not continue with the remaining tools.
+By default, the pre-commit hooks will stop at the first failure and will not continue with the remaining tools.
-If the tool contains a fixer option it will prompt in the CLI to run the fix command.
+If the tool contains a fixer option, it will prompt in the CLI to run the fix command.

 The package includes powerful auto-fix functionality that can automatically resolve code style and formatting issues: